chikadevops/DevOps-Projects/02.Linux_Shell_Scripting_(Calculator)/README.md

             continue  # Loop again if invalid range fi

-#### #Here, the above syntax is saying that if the starting number is greater than the ending number, it should give an error output and ask that the user tries again.
+#### #The above syntax is saying that if the starting number is greater than the ending number, it should give an error output and ask that the user tries again.
 We used a "Break and Continue" statement. `continue` makes the output loop again if the user inputs an invalid range.

         # Print partial multiplication table
         echo "" # Inserts a blank line